Last Updated on March 2, 2023 by Practical Cooks

 Why Boil Vinegar?

 Some recipes call for the use of vinegar in water or another form of stock, such as when cooking a traditional crab boil.
-In other instances, boiling vinegar might be beneficial for cleaning and steaming purposes, depending on your needs.

 What Are the Benefits of Boiling Vinegar?